TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Computer_Program_Cards.md

 	* Connect a USB-C cable from the front panel USB port to your computer.
 	* Hold down the top button, then tap and release the bottom button next to the Program Card slot.
 If it doesn't appear, turn the Workshop System off and on and try again.
 	* A folder called RPI-RP2 will appear on your desktop
 	* Drag the relevant .uf2 file onto the folder.
 The folder will disappear, and the firmware is updated.
+* **Can I power the Computer from the front panel USB socket?**
+    * Yes, the computer can draw power from the front panel USB socket even if the main Workshop System power is not connected.
+This might be useful when copying firmware onto cards.
+However, the LEDs and some of the CV outputs are powered from the main system, so don't expect the Computer to work fully without the System powered.
+* **Can I power USB things from the front panel USB socket?**
+    * Yes, but the power available is limited to ~100mA.
+    * I was able to power a Arturia Keystep, but anything that requires more than 100mA can cause the PSU to be overloaded, which can cause an audible whining noise.
+The PSU has over-heating protection, so it shouldn't be damaged, but avoid overloading it.
 * **I've lost or damaged my program cards, can I get a replacement?**
 	* Contact [Thonk Support](mailto:support@thonk.co.uk?subject=Workshop%20System%3A%20Lost%20Program%20Cards%20)
 * **What is Computer, really?**